0xdorifto/bitcoin-hacker-house/README.md

 Get the current gas price on Rootstock Network.

+### deploy_ipfs_nft

+Mint a new NFT to an existing erc721 contract and deploy the metadata to IPFS.

+Parameters:

+- `contractAddress`: The address of the underlying ERC721 Token
+- `name`: The name of the NFT Token
+- `description`: The description of the NFT token
+- `image`: The URL of the NFT token's image

 ## License

 MIT

 # Disclaimer

 The software provided in this GitHub repository is offered “as is,” without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.

 - **Testing:** The software has not undergone testing of any kind, and its functionality, accuracy, reliability, and suitability for any purpose are not guaranteed.
 - **Use at Your Own Risk:** The user assumes all risks associated with the use of this software.
 The author(s) of this software shall not be held liable for any damages, including but not limited to direct, indirect, incidental, special, consequential, or punitive damages arising out of the use of or inability to use this software, even if advised of the possibility of such damages.
 - **No Liability:** The author(s) of this software are not liable for any loss or damage, including without limitation, any loss of profits, business interruption, loss of information or data, or other pecuniary loss arising out of the use of or inability to use this software.